 That was it.
-I'd never understood before.
-It was full of money - that was the inexhaustible charm that rose and fell in it, the jingle of it, the cymbals' song of it...
-High in a white palace the king's daughter, the golden girl...
+I had never understood before.
+It was full of money-that was the inexhaustible charm that rose and fell in it, the jingle of it, the cymbals' song of it. . . .
+High in a white palace the king's daughter, the golden girl. . . .
 Tom came out of the house wrapping a quart bottle in a towel, followed by Daisy and Jordan wearing small tight hats of metallic cloth and carrying light capes over their arms.

-'Shall we all go in my car?' suggested Gatsby.
-He felt the hot, green leather of the seat.
-'I ought to have left it in the shade.'
+"Shall we all go in my car?" suggested Gatsby.
+He felt the hot green leather of the seat.
+"I should have left it in the shade."
+"Standard shift?" asked Tom, looking at him quickly.